bkesari1998/action-perception/README.md

 Activate the environment: <br />
 `conda activate dnns_project`

-Clone the ppdlgym repository (https://github.com/bkesari1998/pddlgym) to your local machine at the same directory level as this repository. <br />
+Clone the ppdlgym repository (https://github.com/bkesari1998/pddlgym) and the pddlgym_planners respository (https://github.com/bkesari1998/pddlgym_planners) to your local machine at the same directory level as this repository. <br />

 Install the pddlgym repository: <br />
 `cd pddlgym` <br />